awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 mountpoint_s3::fuse: setattr failed: inode error: inode 21 (full key "existing-file.txt") is a remote inode and its attributes cannot be modified
 ```

+If you want to overwrite a file using Mountpoint, please use `--allow-overwrite` CLI flag during mounting the bucket on a directory.

 ### Unreleased

 With improvement in error logging, we will get the following logs for file overwrite-

-In the logs, we get the following WARN message:
+In the logs, we get the following WARN message for the above example:

 ```
 WARN setattr{req=11 ino=2 name="existing-file.txt"}: